gerardojbaez/laraplans/README.md

 SaaS style recurring plans for Laravel 6.x based on the original 5.x package by [gerardojbaez](https://github.com/gerardojbaez/laraplans)

+The package has been refactored to run on Laravel 6.x, as have the test so the build now passes.

 **Documentation is available at http://czechbox-laraplans.readthedocs.io**

 > *Payments are out of scope for this package.*